 Besides their beauty, one of the biggest advantages of succulents is that they are so hearty, and will stay looking fresh throughout the season.
-In fact, when you are through with the centerpiece, you can even replant the individual blooms.
+In fact, when you are through with the table centerpiece, you can replant the individual blooms.

-For visual interest, select succulent blooms that are of different sizes and colors.
-If you do not have succulents in your yard, succulent plants are readily available at nurseries, supermarkets, or even dollar stores.
+For visual interest, select beautiful succulent blooms that are of different sizes and colors.
+If you do not have succulents in your yard, succulent plants are readily available at nurseries, supermarkets or even dollar stores.

-Clean the Succulents
+2. Clean the succulents

-Peel off dried leaves and loose petals from the cuttings, and then soak the succulents in a bucket of water to remove dirt and kill any bugs.
-This step also hydrates the blooms before they are placed in the centerpiece.
+Peel off dried leaves and loose petals from the succulent cuttings, and then soak the succulents in a bucket of water to remove dirt and kill any bugs.
+This step also hydrates the blooms before they are placed in the tabletop centerpiece.

 Cut the floral foam in pieces that will fit into your centerpiece bowl, and immerse the floral foam pieces in water.
 Floral foam is available in the floral supply section of your local crafts store.
 Be sure to buy the floral foam designated for fresh flowers rather than the kind made for silk flowers.